WEEKLY FORECLOSURE SALE

 - Sale of properties is done in chronological order of foreclosure date (oldest first) .

 - The Public Trustee will announce each property and ask for bidders to come forward with their bid sheets and funds.
 Bids must be at least $1.00 over the Minimum Bid.
-Your bid is binding, even if you are the only outside bidder on the property.
+Once submitted, your bid is binding and may not be withdrawn, even if you are the only outside bidder on the property.
 It will not be disclosed whether there are any other bidders on a property.

 - The Public Trustee will open the bidding with the highest bid submitted and the sale will proceed, with each bidder raising their hand, to be acknowledged by the Public Trustee.